sabdulramoni2/-2---Create-EKS-cluster-with-AWS-Management-Console/README.md

 # Deploying MongoDB and Mongo Express

 ## **Project Overview**
-This project demonstrates building a web application (Mango-express)  and its database (Mango-db).
+This project demonstrates the use of AWS console to create EKS cluster.

 ---